tobytcc/WAR-based-soccer-valuation/README.md

     - How does player valuation progression work for younger players in different leagues?
     - What are the other major factors that affect valuation besides underlying stats - e.g. team situation, playstyle fit, off-field situation, etc.

-- Player Projections can be done by expanding research to look at specific players throughout their careers
+- Player Projections can be done by expanding research to look at specific players throughout their careers, and by comparing them to similar players (regardless of position or league).

 - How effective is this method of valuation compared to other methods?